Heidelberg-Kirchheim: History

-First traces of a settlement here derive from vessels found dating back to 3500-1800 BC and Germanic tribes settled here during the early Roman period known as the "neckarsuebische".
+First traces of a settlement here derive from vessels found dating back to 3500-1800 BC.
+Germanic tribes settled here during the early Roman period known as the "neckarsuebische".
 The town is first mentioned in the year 767 AD as Chirichheim in the Lorsch Codex.
 It belonged to the Kurpfalz and formed the heart of an administrative unit called Zent.
 The early medieval village was composed of three fields, where related settlements were combined by the formation of a central church of representatives of the "fraenisch" kingdom.
 Hence the name Kirchheim.

-The village was largely destroyed in the Thirty Years' War and reconstruction efforts were subsequently thwarted when the village was once again burned during the Palatine war of succession.
+The village was largely destroyed in the Thirty Years' War.
+Reconstruction efforts were subsequently thwarted when the village was once again burned during the Palatine war of succession.
 Kirchheim repopulated slowly, with 350 people in 1766 and 2,000 in 1861.
 The building of a station on the Rhine Valley Railway in 1865 brought industry to the village.
-In 1920 Kirchheim was annexed to Heidelberg at which point building boomed and the population swelled to 8,000.
+In 1920 Kirchheim was annexed to Heidelberg, at which point building boomed and the population swelled to 8,000.

-Today, Kirchheim has 5 buslines and one tramline.
+Today, Kirchheim has five buslines and one tramline.
 With a population of 16,469 (2021), it is the second most populous district of Heidelberg.

-Neighboring Towns
+Neighboring towns

-The following towns border Kirchheim Leimen, Sandhausen, Rohrbach and Pleikartsfoersterhof which all part of the Rhein-Neckar-Kreis.
+The following towns or districts border Kirchheim: Leimen, Sandhausen, Rohrbach and Pleikartsfoersterhof, all part of the Rhein-Neckar-Kreis.

 Climate

 Kirchheim has an oceanic climate (Köppen climate classification Cfb), defined by the protected valley between the Pfälzerwald and the Odenwald.
 Year-round, the mild temperatures are determined by maritime air masses coming from the west.
 In comparison to the nearby Upper Rhine Plain, Kirchheim's position in the valley leads to more frequent easterly winds than average.
 The hillsides of the Odenwald favour clouding and precipitation.
-The warmest month is July, the coldest is January.
+The warmest month is July, and the coldest is January.
 Temperatures rising to more than 30 °C in midsummer are no rarity.
 According to the German Meteorological Service, nearby Heidelberg was the warmest place in Germany in 2009.